These wattleseed macadamia nut and white choc-chip cookies celebrate two Australian native ingredients.

 Cue today’s recipe, which includes two native Australian ingredients: wattle seed and the macadamia nut.

 The macadamia nut is one of Australia’s few native food success stories.
 And for good reason – they’re delicious!

 Not only that, they are very nutritious.
 They are a good source of a range of minerals, B vitamins, dietary fibre and healthy.

 Of the 600 types of acacia (wattle) plant, about 120 have edible seeds.
-The seeds are a rich source of protein, and contain high concentrations of potassium, calcium, iron and zinc.
-The seeds are usually roasted and ground and has a lovely mild nutty, vanillary, coffee like flavour, with a crunchy, chewy texture.
+The seeds are a rich source of protein and contain high concentrations of potassium, calcium, iron and zinc.
+The seeds are usually roasted and ground and have a lovely mild nutty, vanillary, coffee-like flavour, with a crunchy, chewy texture.